-LYMPHATIC CANCER: Solomon, 28 seeks N2.5m lifeline for chemotherapy
+Lymphatic Cancer: Solomon, 28 seeks N2.5m lifeline for chemotherapy

 It has been a living hell for Solomon who is bed-ridden and in pains even as his difficult and expensive search for relief continues.

-Not too long ago, he was hospitalised with kidney failure and needed series of diaylsis to stay alive.
+Not too long ago, he was hospitalised with kidney failure and needed a series of dialysis to stay alive.

-READ ALSO: Ondo: Father dumps own three-week old baby boy in canal

 He is currently undergoing chemotherapy.
 The first dose cost N500,000.